IO42630/about-java/src/1z0-815/Chapter-10.md

 ### try-with-resource
 * resources are : databases, webservers, filesystems resource leak just as bad as memory leak
-*  use finnally to close the resources
+*  use finally to close the resources

     try (FileInputStream in = new FileInputStream("foo"); FileInputStream in = new FileInputStream("foo"); ){